-Tor network was designed and developed to provide anonymous connections without any trackbacks.
+The Tor network was designed and developed to provide anonymous connections without any trackbacks.
 Law enforcement agencies and other spies were using Tor to communicate.
-Since Tor has been open source and used by thousands of users, and handled by unknown volunteers, it’s become more vulnerable than ever before.
+Since Tor has been open source, used by thousands of users, and handled by unknown volunteers, it’s become more vulnerable.
 So it’s necessary to use Tor safely and anonymously.

-Even though Tor still provides more security and privacy features than any other browser, there are still privacy loopholes that need to be patched.
+Even though Tor still provides more security and privacy features than any other browser, privacy loopholes must be patched.

 The primary reason to use Tor is to access deep and dark web networks, which cannot be accessed from another browser.
 Though there are legitimate uses of the Dark web, 57% of the active services on the Tor network belong to organizations that carry out illegal activities.
 That’s where Tor becomes vulnerable.

 Tor, instead of encrypting the entire data traffic, provides layered encryption.
-It routes the data through multiple nodes, and when the data leaves the exit node, it goes unencrypted.
+It routes the data through multiple nodes and goes unencrypted when it leaves the exit node.
 This makes your data vulnerable to both spying and hacking.
 Your ISP can also throttle and monitor your connection using the Tor browser.

 Nonetheless, despite all the flaws and vulnerabilities, the Tor browser is somewhat safe to use if you practice specific tips to enhance your security on the Tor browser.